maximelorenzo/python_project/README.md

   - If the current price drops below the stop-loss price, the position is sold.
 - **Use Case**: Ideal for trending markets, where users want to secure gains while allowing positions to grow with upward momentum.

+### **c.
+VolatilityStop (New)**

+- **Objective**: Dynamically manages portfolio risk by monitoring the portfolio's or individual assets' volatility and triggering a stop-loss when the volatility exceeds a specified threshold.

+- **How it Works**:
+  - Tracks **rolling volatility** over a specified window (e.g., 20 days) for each asset in the portfolio.
+  - Computes the **rolling standard deviation** of percentage returns for each asset based on historical price data.
+  - Users specify a **threshold** (e.g., 0.02 for 2% daily volatility).
+If the calculated volatility for an asset exceeds the threshold, the position is liquidated.
+  - Volatility is dynamically updated during the backtest using pre-loaded historical data (e.g., from a CSV file).

+- **Use Case**:
+  - Ideal for risk-averse strategies in volatile markets.
+  - Prevents excessive losses by reducing exposure to high-volatility assets.
+  - Maintains portfolio stability by automatically exiting positions that exceed the acceptable risk level.

 ### **4. Why These Changes Matter**